carlag-raft/raft-exercise/README.md

 a.
 Product Owner proposes how product can increase its value in Sprint 0
 b.
 Developers and Product Owner discuss Product Backlog Items
 c.
 Developers select items from the Product Backlog to include in the current Sprint 0
 d.
-Decompose Product Backlog items  (create User Stories and tasks)
+Decompose Product Backlog items  (create prioritized user stories and tasks)
 e.
 Team collaborates to define Sprint 0 goal

 Output(s)